catalyst-cloud/catalystcloud-docs/source/kubernetes/ingress.rst

   ingress.networking.k8s.io/test-octavia-ingress created

-Now we can test our connectivity with the following:
+Now we can test our connectivity against the Octavia Loadbalancer:

 .. code-block:: console

-  $ ip=103.197.61.251
+  # Obtain IP address of ingress (it may take a minute or two to appear, as the loadbalancer is created)
+  $ kubectl get ingress test-octavia-ingress
+  NAME                   CLASS    HOSTS             ADDRESS      PORTS   AGE test-octavia-ingress   <none>   api.example.com   10.10.8.81   80      119s

+  # Make a request against the Ingress loadbalancer IP.
-  $ curl -H "Host:api.sample.com" http://$ip/ping/
+  $ curl -H "Host:api.example.com" http://10.10.8.81/

-  Hostname: echoserver-66ff84f846-ljc9h
+  Hostname: echoserver-deployment-7fcdd7b5cd-rmzll

   Pod Information:
     -no pod information available-